MandyIncognito/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+The map method creates a new array containing the results of calling a provided function on every element in the calling array.
+The filter method will iterate over all items in the array and return what we want.

 2. Explain the difference between a callback and a higher order function.

+A callback function is a function that is passed as an arugment for another function that will be used to be 'called back' at anytime.
+A higher order function is a function that takes functions as parameters and/or returns a function

 3. Explain what a closure is.

+A closure calls an outer functions scope from an inner function.

 4. Describe the four principles of the 'this' keyword.

+Implicit: the this keyword references the objects that are references to the left of a .function
+Global: the this keyword references window objects for globally declared functions and objects.
+New Binding: When using a constructor function, the this keyword references the objects that is created and returned byt he constructor function.
+Explicit binding: when we use the call or apply method, the this keyword is literally explicity defined.

 5. Why do we need super() in an extended class?

+Super() is essential to bind our classes together to achieve object inheritance.
+Super() tells a parents constructor to be connected to the child's attributes.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.